abelgaxiola/nano-ng/README.md

 	docker run -d --name south-to-north -p 80:80 south-to-north docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' south-to-north

-The last command return the IP Address of the running image.
+The last command returns the IP Address of the running image.

 The website can now be viewed and interacted with by copying the IP Address into a web browser's address bar